 Yays: Tesco who emailed today to say they’re paying any of their staff who can’t work full wages for 12 weeks.
 They’re going out of their way to support vulnerable people.
 I know others are too, but the wages thing struck me as particularly impressive.

-All NHS and all caring professionals.
-I take my hat off to you, I’m thankful I’m not in the health service anymore if I’m perfectly honest!
+To all NHS workers and caring professionals.
+I take my hat off to you, feeling thankful I’m not in the health service anymore to be perfectly honest!
 What a strain on them when they’ve been so pared to the bone already.
-And now retired professionals are being ‘co-erced’ to go back.
+And now retired professionals are being ‘coerced’ to go back.
 Goodness, what a balls-up!
 Also all food suppliers and supermarkets.
 What would we do without them?
 I hope they’re rewarded when things calm down.

 Obviously the Police service.
 The Armed Forces.
 Delivery drivers.
 CRT (bit biased I know!).
 Ad-Extra and my amazing boss.
 He’s always looking for the positives in any situation, and is one of the most authentic and approachable people I’ve had the pleasure to know and work with.
 Thank you Dom.

 Feel welcome to add anyone I’ve missed out in the comments below …

 Additions after initial posting: Farmers.
 Up all hours of the day and night to provide us with food.